 - Listen actively and empathetically – Don’t just wait your turn to talk or think about your rebuttal, but really listen to what your spouse is saying and put yourself in their shoes

 - Avoid name calling, profanity, and accusations – Instead, ask questions and talk about how your spouse’s actions make you feel.
 Focus on your feelings and not what you think they did wrong

 - Compromise – Understand you may not always come to an agreement.
 It’s OK to not agree with your spouse on everything.
 What’s not OK is being so unwilling to bend or see their point of view that you lose sight of the big picture

 The art of empathetic listening is HUGELY important for couples, so if your marriage is struggling with communication, I highly recommend you take a moment and review how Empathetic Listening Can Help Your Relationship (click to see my tips).

-Did we cover all you wanted to know about the types of marital conflict and what you can do to improve your marriage?
+Did we cover all you wanted to know about marital conflict and improving your marriage?

 In this post, guest author Rachael Pace walks us through the world of marriage fights, problems and some of the deadliest types of marital conflicts that destroy marriages.

 We look at data and statistics that confirm the issues, but more importantly, we answer all the top questions about marriage conflicts AND some solutions you can take to improve your marriage.

 If your marriage is struggling to get past the conflicts, then check out this quick video on how to Mend Your Marriage (click to watch on their website) that will help get yours back on track.

 What is the biggest struggle in your marriage?